Training timeline for the Fellowship Program, Division of Pediatric Endocrinology, School of Medicine at UNC Chapel Hill:

 In the inpatient endocrinology and diabetes service, the fellow works closely with a faculty member to evaluate and manage all endocrine and diabetes consultations within the NC Children’s Hospital.
-The fellow also directly supervises the care of all endocrine and diabetes patients admitted to the Children’s Hospital Endocrine Service, in collaboration with the pediatric resident team.
+The fellow also directly supervises the care of all endocrine and diabetes patients admitted to the inpatient service, in collaboration with the pediatric resident team.

 The on-call fellow takes weeknight call from home two nights during the workweek, with the other two nights being covered by the other fellows.
 The first year fellow is on call about 19 weekends per year from home, and may involve daytime rounding in the hospital.
 The on-call fellow answers all pagers from within the hospital, outside emergency rooms, and from patients and families at home.
 The on-call attending is available 24 hours a day to provide guidance, support, and supervision of the fellow on call.

-During the first and second years, each fellow prepares and conducts approximately 10 clinical conferences attended by students, residents, fellows, and faculty in the Division of Pediatric Endocrinology.
+During the three years of fellowship, each fellow prepares and conducts approximately 10 – 15 clinical conferences attended by students, residents, fellows, and faculty in the Division of Pediatric Endocrinology.
 These conferences give the fellow the opportunity to investigate clinical topics in depth, to engage endocrinologists in discussion, and to provide interactive education to trainees.

 The Second and Third Years